 We have participated in most of the smartphone OEMs' ongoing 3D sensing projects for facial recognition and phone unlock covering all three types of technologies, namely structured light, active stereo camera (ASC) and time-of-flight.
 Depending on the customers' needs, we provide 3D sensing total solution or just the projector module or optics inside the module.
 By offering either the projector module or critical optics, we have been collaborating with a small handful of smartphone names that have in-house capability to come up with their own customized 3D sensing solutions.
-For most Android smartphone makers who don't have such in-house capability, however, we have to provide total solution to enable their 3D sensing.
+For most Android smartphone makers who don't have such inhouse capability, however, we have to provide total solution to enable their 3D sensing.
 Himax's 3D sensing total solution structured light-based, which we announced jointly with Qualcomm in August 2017, brings together Qualcomm's industry leading 3D algorithm with Himax's cutting-edge design and manufacturing capabilities in optics and NIR sensors as well as our unique know-how in 3D sensing system integration.
 At present, the 3D sensing adoption for this market remains low.
 The adoption is hindered primarily by the prevailing high hardware cost of 3D sensing, the long development lead time required to integrate it into the smartphone and the lack of killer applications which is limited to phone unlock and online payment.
 Instead of 3D sensing, most of the Android phone makers have chosen the lower cost finger print technology which can achieve similar phone unlock and online payment functions with somewhat compromised user experience.
 Reacting to their lukewarm response, we are working on the next generation 3D sensing with an aim to leapfrog the market by providing high performance, easy to adopt and yet cost friendly total solutions, targeting the majority of Android smartphone players.
-We believe that 3D sensing will be widely adopted by more Android smartphone makers when the ecosystem is able to substantially lower the cost of adoption and develop more killer applications whil
+We believe that 3D sensing will be widely adopted by more Android smartphone makers when the ecosystem is able to substantially lower the cost of adoption and develop more killer applications while offering easy-to-use, fully-integrated total solutions, for which Himax is playing a key part.
+Our critical 3D sensing Technologies include the followings.